 There aren’t any specific rules about a particular French martini garnish, so I tried out a few different ideas.
 If you scroll through this post, you’ll see that I at first garnished my martinis with just raspberries, then added basil later.

 I liked having the simplicity of two raspberries on the drink, but also enjoyed letting my basil sit in the French martini and continue to infuse the drink while sipping on it!

 You can easily garnish your French martini with a chunk of pineapple as well, or nothing at all if you prefer your drinks smooth and plain.

-I use these super simple cocktail picks from Amazon.
+I use these super simple cocktail picks from Amazon regardless of what garnish I choose.
 They’ve held up really well, haven’t rusted, and are under $10!